cerassus/Portfolio-Movies/README.md

 - user can sort rated and 'wanna see' movies alphabetically, by year or by rating
 - user can filter movies to show movies, series, episodes
 - user can change rating of the already rated movie
+- movie cannot be on both list at once

 You should use React with Redux.
 Any other libraries are most welcome.